zsoltherpai/fluent-jdbc/README.md

         	.update("UPDATE CUSTOMER SET NAME = ?, ADDRESS = ?")
         	.params("John Doe", "Dallas")
         	.run();
-		someOtherMethodAlsoDoingQueriesOrTransactions();
+		someOtherBusinessOperationAlsoNeedingTransactions();
 	}
 )
 ```
 All queries executed in the block will be part of the transaction - in the same thread, based on the same FluentJdbc/ConnectionProvider.
 Exceptions cause rollback.
-It is possible to use multiple DataSources/transactions simultaneously.
+It is possible to use multiple transactions/datasources simultaneously.

 Refer to the [full documentation](https://github.com/zsoltherpai/fluent-jdbc/wiki/Motivation) for more details and code examples.